openaps/docs/docs/docs/Resources/switching-between-DIY-systems.md

 * Loop users must bolus from Loop app or Apple watch.
 Loop tracks IOB through reservoir volume changes as the default, and will fallback to the pump's event history in the event reservoir readings aren't continuous.
 * OpenAPS users bolus from the pump (either bolus wizard, or easy bolus button).
 OpenAPS will read the information about the bolus and other insulin activity based on the pump’s event history.
  * The pros of this means you won’t have to do anything special for pump rewinds/primes/site changes.
 OpenAPS will also provide treatment notes on your Nightscout site showing pump events such as suspensions, bolus wizard changes, basal profile edits, and primes.
- * The downside of this means you DO need to set a temp basal to 0 unit/hour before suspending, so OpenAPS will know that you didn’t get insulin during the time of suspend (i.e. for shower or taking off the pump to swim, etc.)
+ * The downside of this means you DO need to set a temp basal to 0 unit/hour before suspending, so OpenAPS will know that you didn’t get insulin during the time of suspend (e.g. for shower or taking off the pump to swim, etc.)

 ### Multiple rigs
 * Loop uses one RileyLink paired via bluetooth.
 Typically users keep their RileyLink fairly close to the pump (like using a pants pocket) to help maintain communications.